-As a travel writer I have a lot of variety in my life.
-Sometimes I’m on the road and sometimes I’m in the office – and no two days are the same in either place.
-People are always asking me about my life, usually assuming that it’s exciting and glamorous – so I’ve written this page to give you an idea of what a day in the life of this writer is like.
+As a travel writer there's a lot of variety in my life.
+Sometimes I’m on the road and sometimes I’m in the office.
+No two days are the same in either place and that's how I like it.

-To set the stage and give you a high level viewpoint, I’m on the road 150 days per year.
+To set the stage and give you a high level viewpoint, when I'm writing full-time I’m on the road 150 days per year.
 (You can read about "A Year in the Life of a Travel Writer" here.)

-My travel schedule is hectic - even by travel writers’ standards.
-When I’m traveling I have to make the most of every moment, and I’ll often see - in one day - what the guidebooks recommend seeing in two days.
-When I’m on an assignment, it’s definitely not a vacation.
+My travel schedule is hectic.
+When traveling, I have to make the most of every moment.
+I’ll often see in one day what the guidebooks recommend seeing in two days.
+When I’m on assignment, it’s definitely not a vacation.

-Dispel any unrealistic romantic notions you might have about how travel writers prance around the world traveling first class, and stay in luxury resorts.
-Or sitting at a Bistro on a street corner in Paris for 2 hours, over an espresso, taking in the sights and sounds.
+You can dispel any romantic notions you have about how travel writers.
+I don't fly first class but I often stay in luxury resorts.
+I rarely have time to sit around in a cafe in Paris for 2 hours, taking in the sights and sounds.

-Writers need to see a lot of things in a compressed time period to make every trip profitable, so they are constantly on the go.
+Writers need to see a lot of things in a compressed time period to make every trip profitable.
+So I'm constantly on the go.

 Having said that, I'd be remiss if I didn't point out that it's a good life, albeit somewhat hectic.
+But it's a job and it's a business - not a vacation.
 You can read about some of my favorite travel writing assignments and decide for yourself if this sounds like fun.

 Sample Day #1: